Radoslawq007/BitBudCoiN/EXCHANGE-INTEGRATION.md

 by block time.

 **One current-generation SHA-256 ASIC (~100 TH/s) is approximately
-59,000,000 times the entire BbC network.** Majority hashrate can be acquired for a rounding error on any hashpower rental market.
+59,000,000 times the entire BbC network.** At current network hashrate, BbC does not provide meaningful economic resistance against a majority-hashrate attacker.
 There is no merge-mining, no checkpointing, and no alternative finality mechanism.